Master Chemist Explains the Reality Behind Sodium Lauryl Sulfate and Its Multiple Names

 • Swallowing SLS will likely lead to nausea and diarrhea and is even used as a rectal laxative.

-• A dental association in Japan tested the effects of SLS on bacteria, finding it to be mutagenic, which means that SLS can cause cellular DNA damage.
+• A dental association in Japan tested the effects of SLS on bacteria and found it to be mutagenic which means that SLS can cause cellular DNA damage.

 Although SLS is derived from coconut, it’s anything but natural.
-What usually happens in the cosmetics industry is they take coconut oil and react it with a chlorosulfonic acid or sulfuric acid to get an acid ester; then they neutralize it with sodium hydroxide and produce SLS.
-The fact that they use coconut oil doesn’t mean anything as far as the natural ingredient list.
-They can say they use it, but it doesn’t mean it’s healthy.
-It certainly doesn’t mean it’s natural by any means because it’s a chemical reaction.
+What usually happens in the cosmetics industry is they take coconut oil and react it with a chlorosulfonic acid or sulfuric acid to get an acid ester and then neutralize it with sodium hydroxide to produce SLS.
+While the coconut oil is natural, this process is not.
+They can say that it's derived from natural ingredients but that doesn’t mean it’s healthy.

 First, get to know the products you buy.
-Here is a list of common products containing SLS:
+Here is a list of common products that contain SLS:

 • Dish soap